-Q. Kids interacting / playing together inside the classroom and outside during outside time?
+Q. Social Distancing: Kids interacting / playing together inside the classroom and outside during outside time?

 A. As you know, social distancing 3 and 4-year-olds is practically impossible.
-For that reason, mask wearing will be highly encouraged and discussed daily.
+For that reason, mask wearing and hand hygiene is discussed daily.
 The children will be supervised to ensure safe play.

 Q. Snack Time

 A. Children will not be allowed to bring their own snack.
 We will not be eating in the classrooms.
 Having a snack ready in the car when you pick up your child may be helpful.
 If you’d like to share a birthday snack with the class, you may send individually wrapped snacks for each child, which will be placed in their backpacks.